 Many issuers only offer price matching on select cards

 Just because an issuer offers price matching on one card doesn’t mean it will offer it on the card you currently own.
 Many issuers, such as Capital One, Bank of America, U.S. Bank and Wells Fargo, only offer price protection on select cards.
 Typically, the cards that do offer it are Mastercards.
 For example, Bank of America offers price protection on the BankAmericard credit card, but it doesn’t offer it on other cards.

 Capital One offers it on the Capital One Savor Cash Rewards Credit Card, which is also a Mastercard.
 Barclaycard offers it on select Mastercards, such as the AAdvantage Aviator Red World Elite Mastercard, while HSBC offers it on the HSBC Cash Rewards Mastercard® credit card.

 Meanwhile, some issuers offer price protection on a small number of Visa and American Express cards.
-Wells Fargo offers price protection on the Wells Fargo Visa Signature card, while U.S. Bank offers it on the Cash 365 American Express card.
+Wells Fargo offers price protection on the Wells Fargo Visa Signature card, while U.S. Bank offers it on the U.S. Bank Cash 365 American Express Card.

 Few issuers are advertising the benefit

 It’s getting harder to figure out which card issuers are offering price protection since fewer lenders are advertising it as a benefit.
 However, just because you don’t see price protection on your card’s promotional page doesn’t mean you don’t have access to it.

 Some cards that don’t advertise price protection still offer it through the card’s network.
 But you’ll have to call your card issuer (with your account information on hand) to find out and then wait patiently while you get rerouted to your card network’s benefits department.

 Some cards also call it something different, so be sure to check with your issuer.
 For example, the Cash 365 card refers to price protection as a “best value guarantee.”